Automation integrator

-An automation integrator is a systems integrator—a company or individual—who makes different versions of automation hardware and software work together, generally combining several subsystems to work together as one large system.
+An automation integrator is a systems integrator company or individual who makes different versions of automation hardware and software work together, generally combining several subsystems to work together as one large system.

 The title may refer to those who only integrate hardware, although these will often work with software integrators.
 Software created by automation integrators allows devices to communicate with each other, as well as collecting and reporting data.